mrocklin/blog/_posts/work/2014-05-01-Fast-Data-Structures.md

  'Frank': 1000000}
 ~~~~~~~~~~~~~

-This fairly simple operation tests grouping reductions on non-numerical data.
+This simple operation tests grouping reductions on non-numerical data.
 This represents an emerging class of problems that doesn't fit into our
 numerical intuition on performance.

-We compare the following implementations
+We compare the following equivalent implementations

 *   Our naive Python implementation of `frequencies`
-*   A naive implementation in Java, found [here](https://gist.github.com/mrocklin/3a774401288a5aad12c6)
 *   The standard library's `collections.Counter`
 *   PyToolz' benchmarked and tuned `frequencies` operation
 *   Pandas' `Series.value_counts` method
+*   A naive implementation in Java, found [here](https://gist.github.com/mrocklin/3a774401288a5aad12c6)

 We present the results from worst to best: